 Introduction to Systematic Review (SR) in Education (DUH100)

-This course provides an introduction to systematic reviews (SR) in educational research.
+This spring semester version of the course is part of the NORBARN research school and provides an introduction to systematic reviews (SR) in educational research with a specific focus on early childhood education and care (ECEC) research.
 There are many different types of SR, but they all have in common that they are a synthesis of existing knowledge, and they utilize transparent and explicitly defined procedures to find, evaluate and synthesize the results of relevant research with minimum bias.
 SR is used to analyze and synthesize both quantitative and qualitative research.
-It has been widely used in medicine and is currently becoming more and more common within education.
+It has been widely used in medicine and is currently becoming more and more common within education, including the ECEC field.

-This course is structured to reach two main goals: (1) An understanding of why SRs are important in the field of education, i.e., the purpose and principles of evidence in education, and (2) basic skills needed to appraise a research article and a SR article, and knowledge of the phases and practices of conducting a SR. Both goals will, combined, provide a foundation for you to assess the value of doing a systematic review within your own field and be able to start planning a systematic review.
+This course is structured to reach two main goals: (1) An understanding of why SRs are important in the field of education, i.e., the purpose and principles of evidence in education, and (2) basic skills needed to appraise a research article and a SR article, and knowledge of the phases and practices of conducting a SR. Both goals will, combined, provide a foundation for you to assess the value of doing a systematic review within your own field in and be able to start planning a systematic review.
+The examples and focus in this NORBARN version of the course will be centered around ECEC research.

 Course code